-5.04.01 - JUNIOR A
+5.04.01 JUNIOR A

-a) Teams wishing to enter Junior A competition within the jurisdiction of the SHA must apply to the Junior A League for membership no later than the League's annual meeting.
-If the application is refused or not considered by this time the team may apply to the SHA to have its case considered.
+a) Teams wishing to enter Junior A competition within the jurisdiction of Hockey Saskatchewan must apply to the Junior A League for membership no later than the League's annual meeting.
+If the application is refused or not considered by this time the team may apply to Hockey Saskatchewan to have its case considered.
 Applications for membership beyond this date may be considered by the Junior A League.